tomyahu/ImprovedMinecraftDatapackScript/README.md

 endwhile
 ```

-## Features Planned
-* Functions with arguments
+# Future plans
+Currently I'm working on an executable version so it is
+easy to use it.

+There are no more future plans for this repository.
+If there's
+interest I may continue to develop it, but for now I'm
+happy with how it turned out!

-Check the example.imcfunction file to check how all the
+Check the example.mcfunction file to check how all the
 new commands work and all the operations that exist.